bockor/asknra-api-poc/README.md

 ### Working principle
 ![working principle pic](picz/working_principle.png)

-### Basic routes
-* */* : this route doesn't need credentials.
-* */login* : client sends username and password in plain text in JSON format ({username:'name',password:'pass'}) (POST).
-If login is correct, the client receives the JWT token.
-* */nra-only*: Only logged user with "nra" rol can acces.
-Checks the request header named "Authorization" which contains the JWT token obtained after succes login.
-* */users-only*: Similar to previous route.
-Only "user" rol is accepted.

 ### How to use
 1. Clone or download this repository
 2. Install the dependencies: